Chevrotain/chevrotain/CONTRIBUTING.md

 #### Testing

-Chevrotain uses several different types of tests to promote high quality.
+Chevrotain uses several types of tests to promote high quality.

 The most basic ones are the **mocha unit tests**, which are also often the most relevant ones.